 Once they find out the true realities of running a business they tend to fall out of the process quickly, wasting your time and expectations.

 Identify the buyer that understands what is needed, that they show a good commercial brain and above all they have the money to buy the business.

 Many buyers start the process by finding out what they think they can buy!
-That usually means an off-licence or store well outside of their commercial means.
+That usually means an off-license or store well outside of their commercial means.

 Once you have identified a potential buyer, ask them ‘How are they going to buy the business?’
 This question will put many buyers’ ‘noses out of joint’, as it challenges their ability to buy the business. good savvy buyer would probably respond – ‘How much do you want for your business?’
 Putting your nose out of joint – which probably means you are talking to a potential buyer.

 Frequency Asked Questions about what to do about empty shops

 Many factors affect the value of an empty property, which can make it difficult to pinpoint an exact number.
 A few primary influencers are rental rates of properties in the area, the size and business classification of the property, and its distance to areas like schools or hospitals.
 In general, smaller commercial properties tend to have a lower value than larger ones.
 It’s also important to note that sometimes it is not just what is on the inside that makes a space valuable–exposure (e.g., storefronts in densely populated locations) or location (e.g., on busy street fronts), among other factors, play a large role in determining whether any given commercial space will be economically viable for rent – therefore influencing how much it is worth